rollup/rollup/docs/configuration-options/index.md

   	importSource: null
   });
   ```
-- `"preserve-react"`: This will preserve JSX in the output but ensure that the default export of `"react"` is in scope as the `React` variable.
+- `"preserve-react"`: This will preserve JSX in the output but ensure that the default export of `"react"` is in scope as a variable named `React`.
   ```js
   ({
   	mode: 'preserve',